-(optional) Reads i elements for $0 < i \le n$ returning a vector v of length i; blocks (waits) if necessary until at least one element is available.
+(optional) Reads i elements for $1 \le i \le n$ returning a vector v of length i; or (if end of file is detected) returns an empty vector.
+Blocks (waits) if necessary until end of file is detected or at least one element is available.
+To achieve "block until exactly n elements have been read" it is necessary to loop on readBlock, because each call only guarantees to block until at least one element is ready.